 (Most Cushioned to Least Cushioned)

 Inspired by the classic Nike Air Zoom Pegasus 36, Nike took one of their most popular road shoes and tweaked it to better suit off-road running.
-The Pegasus Trail 36’s thin mesh upper and minimal upper reinforcements make it the most breathable and least protective of Nike’s Trail shoes, while its slightly wider forefoot (vs. the road Pegasus 36) allows more room for toe splay.
+The Pegasus Trail 36’s thin mesh upper and minimal upper reinforcements make it the most breathable and least protective of Nike’s Trail shoes.
+While the shoes claims to have a slightly wider forefoot (vs. the road Pegasus 36) to allow for more room for toe splay, this shoe felt rather tight through the forefoot.
+The forefoot felt tighter than the Wildhorse, making me feel a half size larger would fit better.
 The Pegasus Trail 36 also has the highest stack and drop, making it the best option for those seeking a Nike Trail shoe with ample cushioning that caters more to a heel-striking runner.
 Despite its generous cushioning, the Pegasus Trail 36 is still a pretty lightweight shoe — in fact, it’s the lightest in Nike’s Trail lineup.
 The Pegasus Trail 36 is also the best Nike Trail shoe for those runs that include a bit of pavement; its lower-profile lugs keep the shoe feeling efficient on roads, while still being large enough to handle most fairly dry trail conditions.
 Because of how light and efficient this shoe is, it may be worth considering as an option for racing, but it still has enough cushioning for long distances or your daily training runs.

 Drop: 10 mm